What I Wish I Knew Before Studying Abroad in London

 Below, I’m sharing what I wish I knew before studying abroad in London as well as some travel tips to help you prepare for your time in this incredible city.

-I first visited London with my family just before I went to college, and I could think about was how quickly I could return.
+I first visited London with my family just before I went to college, and all I could think about was how quickly I could return.

 When I stumbled upon a study abroad fair at my university during my freshman year, I discovered a way to combine my love of school with my love of London and started a long journey towards adding overseas education into my academic resume.